 As early as the 1960s, business and civic leaders in North San Diego County advocated for the development of a state university in the region.
 State Sen. William A. Craven, a tireless advocate for North County, began lobbying for a public university to be built in the region long before he was elected to the State Assembly in 1973.

 In 1969, California State University Chancellor Glenn S. Dumke issued a report that detailed the need for a new university campus in North County.
-A decade later, the state allocated $250,000 in start-up funds for a North County satellite campus for San Diego State University, paving the way for the opening of a campus at Lincoln Middle School in Vista that served 148 students.
+Working with local business and civic leaders, Craven obtained state funds to begin a satellite campus for San Diego State University in 1978, paving the way for the opening of a campus at Lincoln Middle School in Vista that served 148 students.
 By 1982, the satellite campus needed more space to meet growing demand and moved to an office building on Los Vallecitos Boulevard in San Marcos.

 With enrollment continuing to increase at SDSU North County, CSU trustees purchased the future permanent home of CSUSM — the Prohoroff Poultry Farm in San Marcos — for $10.6 million in 1988.
 A year later, Gov. George Deukmejian signed Senate Bill 365 into law, officially reconstituting the SDSU satellite campus as California State University San Marcos — the United States’ first comprehensive public university to be founded in two decades.